-Another great evergreen option, Helichrysum petiolare (or liquorice plant) has pale stems and grey-green leaves.
+Another great evergreen plant for pots, Helichrysum petiolare (or liquorice plant) has pale stems and grey-green leaves.
 The leaves have a felt-like texture, so this is also a great plant for a tactile display.

 The leaves on Tradescantia (which is also known as inch plant) are a thing of beauty.
 They’re striped on top and purple underneath, so you get an abundance of colour and interest.
 This foliage plant is often grown indoors, but you can get away with a warm, sheltered spot outside.

 If you think of ferns as being solely upright plants, think again.
 Some types have a trailing habit and are well-suited to hanging baskets and pots.
 Popular varieties include Boston fern, maidenhair fern and lady fern.

 If you’d like some silver-grey in the mix, Dichondra argentea, or silver nickel vine, is a brilliant perennial trailing foliage plant (take a look at my guide to annual vs. perennial plants if you’re not sure what perennials are).
 The unusually shaped leaves will complement shades of pink and purple, and work beautifully in white plant arrangements too.

 Trailing sedums (trailing succulents)

 Love your succulents?
 Go for a trailing variety of sedum such as ‘Redhead’, “Bluebubbles” or “Moss sedum’ in your containers.
 These hanging succulent plants provide foliage at soil level, and will happily creep over the edges of a pot too.

 Your trailing pot plants can taste good as well as look good!
 Here are three great edible trailing plants for containers.